joy-celeste/blog/_posts/2023-04-03-chatgpt-reflection.md

 3. **Unbiased feedback**: As an AI, ChatGPT provides an objective perspective on my experiences and emotions, free from personal biases.

 4. **Flexible and convenient**: I can use ChatGPT whenever I want, making it easy to fit into my schedule.
+Because of its availability, I've been able to successfully journal and reflect every week for the last 6 weeks.

 ## Downsides of Reflecting with ChatGPT

 1. **Limited emotional understanding**: While ChatGPT can provide objective analysis, it lacks the ability to empathize or fully understand the depth of human emotions.

 2. **Potential privacy concerns**: Sharing personal information with an AI may raise privacy concerns for some users.
+Personally, this is not a concern for me and I believe in sharing my data to help better the tool, but anyone who wishes to opt out of their data being collected can [use this form](https://docs.google.com/forms/d/e/1FAIpQLScrnC-_A7JFs4LbIuzevQ_78hVERlNqqCPCt3d8XqnKOfdRdQ/viewform).

 3. **Subscription costs**: OpenAI offers a subscription plan called ChatGPT Plus, which costs $20/month and provides general access to ChatGPT, faster response times, and priority access to new features and improvements.
 However, OpenAI also offers free access to ChatGPT with some limitations.
-I personally have found the $20/monthly fee well worth it to have access to this tool whenever I need it.
+I personally have found the $20/monthly fee well worth it to have access to this tool whenever I need it, but others may not.
+It will be a personal decision.

-## Associated Costs and Alternatives

-If you're looking for alternatives, consider journaling, talking to a friend or therapist, or using other AI-based tools like [Replika](https://replika.ai/) for reflection and self-exploration.
+4. **Not a substitute for therapy**: While ChatGPT is extremely effective as a reflection tool (for me), those struggling with more serious situations may find it insufficient to help navigate more delicate situations that would be better suited for a licensed professional.

 ## A Template for Weekly Reflections with ChatGPT